Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Application

-In practice, since locations are functions of time through the trajectory function $\bgamma_k(\cdot), k=1,\dots,K$ of each individual, rewrite the time dependent component of the process mean as $\mu_k(t) = \beta_{\text{BBS}}\cdot\text{BruinBikeShare}(t) + \sum_{j=1}^{J_H}\beta_{H,j}B_{H,j}\left(h(t)\right) + \sum_{j=1}^{J_S}\beta_{S,j}B_{S,j}\left(\gamma_k(t)\right)$, where $B_S=B_X\otimes B_Y$ is the tensor product bivariate spline.
-Given the reduced number of knots and the high spatial density of observations in several areas of the map , over-fitting is not a concern.
-However, there are also areas in Westwood that present sparsely observed data-points and the model can struggle to identify the spline coefficients referred to those areas, jeopardizing convergence of the MCMC algorithm.
-Therefore, we consider the S-Spline (Ridge-like prior) for this application, where the shrinkage parameter $\lambda$ has been assigned a $\mathcal{G}(1,1)$ prior.
-Other parameters have been assigned the same priors of the temporal application in Section~\ref{sec:tempApp}.
-Our posterior inference was based on $5,000$ samples retained after convergence out of $10,000$ MCMC iterations.
-Fitting the model to $D_2$ required $\approx 30$ hours .
-The acceptance rate obtained is $\approx 28\%$, supporting the consistency of our adaptive strategy.
+The prior choices for each set of parameters and/or coefficients followed ad-hoc strategies.
+We incorporated priors such as $\bbeta\sim\mathcal{N}_J\left(\bzero, 10^6\cdot\IdentityMat_J\right)$, $\sigma^2\sim \mathcal{IG}(2,2)$ and $\tau^2\sim \mathcal{IG}(2, 2)$ with $J$ being the total number of $\bbeta$ coefficients. {The high spatial density of observations in several areas of the map enables robust estimation of the spatial effects.
+However, over-fitting may emerge from the the high dimension of the spline basis.
+Furthermore, there are areas in Westwood that present sparsely observed data-points and the model could struggle to identify the spline coefficients referred to those areas and jeopardize convergence of the MCMC algorithm.} Hence, we consider the S-Spline (Ridge-like prior) described in Section \ref{sec:modSpatEff} to mitigate these potential issues, where the shrinkage parameter $\lambda$ has been assigned a $\mathcal{G}(1,1)$ prior.